 Alabama’s abundance of reefs is ideal for triggerfish and is a key reason they thrive here.
 There are plenty of guides that can put you on these fish but with a bag limit of one fish per person per day fishing for triggerfish is usually only part of the trip.
 The 2022 Alabama triggerfish season opened on March 1st and the minimum length for harvest is 15 inches at the fork.

-Florida is one of the most popular places to target triggerfish with a variety of environments holding these delicious fish.
+With a variety of environments holding these delicious fish, Florida is one of the most popular places to target triggerfish.
 The 2022 Florida Triggerfish season opened on the Gulf coast on March 1st with a daily bag limit of one fish per person and a minimum fork length of 15 inches.
 On the Atlantic side of Florida, gray triggerfish are open to harvest year-round with a daily bag limit of 10 fish per person and a minimum fork length of 12 inches.
+If you're looking to take a trip targeting these fish, you can book a trip with the top triggerfish guides in FL here.

 Triggerfish make excellent table fare with light white meat that is delicious when cooked or eaten raw.
 While these fish are tasty there are a few things to watch out for.
 Out of the 40 species of triggerfish, the clown triggerfish is the only one that is considered unsafe to eat.
 Also because larger and older fish are susceptible to bacteria and parasites triggerfish over five pounds should be avoided.
 The most obvious potential hazards are their spines and teeth which can be very sharp and inflict damage if you’re not careful.